 I’m a security manager at a worldwide IT company and let me tell you how we manage the safety of remote employees, and how we helped our colleague Penny when she suddenly found herself in the middle of an escalating demonstration.

 Turn back the clock a year, just before the Covid-19 pandemic.
 A seemly completely normal day in Barcelona, Spain.
 Our employee Penny was on a business trip to the Catalonian capital.
-Penny started the day as any other travelling employee would do, in the hotel breakfast going by and preparing for the day to come.
+Penny started the day as any other traveling employee would do, in the hotel breakfast going by and preparing for the day to come.

-Reading the relevant information in the Safeture app and seeing the situation escalating Penny felt unsure of what to do.
+Reading the relevant information in the Safeture app and seeing the situation escalating, Penny felt unsure of what to do.
 Moments later a new alert was published telling Penny that the situation is escalating and turning violent with riots and demonstrators clashing with law enforcement.
-Feeling unsure of leaving the café, but felt the need to leave and get to a safer place Penny decided to use the SOS button within the Safeture app.
+Feeling unsure of leaving the café, but feeling the need to leave and get to a safer place Penny decided to use the SOS button within the Safeture app.

 As soon as she pushed the SOS button our assistance provider was connected, they received Penny’s exact location and contacted her with advice on where to go and methods of going there.

-With relevant information, exact location, smooth communication and correct advice, Penny was able to get to safety before the situation got out of hand and needed evacuation.
-All thanks to Safeture’s state of the art Information, Communication and Location services.
+With relevant information, exact location, smooth communication, and correct advice, Penny was able to get to safety before the situation got out of hand and needed evacuation.
+All thanks to Safeture’s state-of-the-art Information, Communication and Location services.